 Planning for Your Arm Lift Surgery

-At your free consultation, Dr. Bartell will listen to your concerns, perform a short exam, describe the procedure, and show you numerous arm lift before and after photos of previous patients.
+At your consultation, Dr. Bartell will listen to your concerns, perform a short exam, describe the procedure, and show you numerous arm lift before and after photos of previous patients.
 You will receive a firm arm lift price quote, which includes all associated fees.
 Financing information is also available.

 If you decide to have brachioplasty, Dr. Bartell will meet with you to perform a more thorough history and physical examination.